Ivangalad/Sprint_4_Project/README.md

 TripleTen Sprint 4 Project for Software Development Tools

 The purpose of this project is to demonstrate the ability to show analytical data on a website, using streamlit, GitHub and Render.
+It shows 8 charts about car sales listings and prices by paint color and model year.

 app.py is the file that executes the site, using streamlit. it requires the presence of vehicles_us.csv to operate. the \notebooks folder contains a Jupyter notebook where the EDA was performed, to develop the contents of app.py.